walnuthq/madara-docs/docs/concepts/settlement.md

 ```

 1. The used prover sends a validity proof to the settlement layer
 1. The settlement layer's verifier program verifies the proof.
-If valid, adds a record to an on-chain proof registry.
+If valid, the verifier program records it in an on-chain proof registry.
 1. The orchestrator monitors for new verifications.
 Once it sees one, it asks settlement layer's core contracts to update their network state.

 ## Cost tradeoffs

 A very secure settlement layer blockchain makes fraud very difficult.
 One would either need to infiltrate the settlement layer or to break the underlying cryptography.
-If the settlement layer is Ethereum, fraud requires controlling over 33% of its nodes.
+If the settlement layer is Ethereum, disrupting finality would require controlling at least 33% of the total staked ETH, making fraud prohibitively expensive.
 And breaking the cryptographic principles may not be possible even in theory.

 On the other hand, very secure chains are usually expensive to use.